 - t.30.
 1. Duration of the bout is held to mean the effective duration, that is the total of the intervals of time between the orders 'Play!' and 'Halt!'. - 2.
 The duration of the bout is controlled by the Referee or by a time-keeper.
 For the finals of all official competitions, as well as for all bouts for which a chronometer is visible to the spectators, the chronometer must be so placed that it is visible to the two fencers on the piste and to the Referee. - 3.
 The effective duration of a bout is: - For pools, 5 hits, maximum 3 minutes. - For direct elimination bouts, 15 hits, maximum 9 minutes divided into 3 periods of 3 minutes, with one minute's pause between any two periods. - For team matches, 3 minutes for each lap or bout. - t.31.
 1. The fencers may ask how much time they have left to fence each time that the fencing is interrupted. - 2.
-Any fencer who attempts improperly to cause or to prolong interruptions to the bout is penalised as specified in Articles t.114, t.116, t.120. - t.32.
+Any fencer who attempts improperly to cause or to prolong interruptions to the bout is penalised as specified in Articles t.114, t.116, t.120.

+- t.32.
 1. At the expiry of the regulation fencing time, if the clock is linked to the scoring apparatus (obligatory standard for finals of official FIE competitions), it must set off automatically a loud audible signal, and automatically cut off the scoring apparatus, without cancelling hits registered before the disconnection.
-The bout stops with the audible signal.

-- 2. If the clock is not linked to the scoring apparatus, the time-keeper must shout 'Halt!' (or operate a sound signal) which stops the fight; in this case even a 'coup lancé' is not valid. - 3.
-Should there be a failure of the clock or an error by the time-keeper, the Referee must himself estimate how much fencing time is left. - 4.
+The bout stops with the audible signal. - 2.
+If the clock is not linked to the scoring apparatus, the time-keeper must shout 'Halt!' (or operate a sound signal) which stops the fight; in this case even a 'coup lancé' is not valid. - 3.
+The referee must operate the time-keeping throughout the match.
+Should there be a failure of the clock, the Referee must himself estimate how much fencing time is left.
+He must be able to reset the time manually and if necessary to reset the time to that previously shown to the nearest 1/100 of a second.
+[Application: season 2015/2016 for the World Championships and the Olympic Games only: season 2016/2017 for the World Cup competitions (Junior and Senior), the Grand Prix and the Zonal Championships (Junior and Senior).] - 4.
 When wireless apparatus is used, no hits registered after the end of fencing time will be awarded even if a lamp is showing on the wireless apparatus.